 Joint probability refers to the chance of two or more conditions occurring at the same time.
 Joint probability analysis is an important aspect of coastal flood management as flood conditions are often caused by more than one environmental variable acting simultaneously.
 In this instance, regarding coastal flood and erosion risk, the coincidence of extreme waves and extreme water levels is of interest.
-In order to assess the probability of extreme waves and water levels combining to create an extreme event, a simplified joint probability analysis was undertaken.
+In order to assess the probability analysis was undertaken.